juggernaut/juggernaut.github.io/_posts/2017-11-02-rust-builder-pattern.markdown

 As a Rust newbie, there were a couple of subtleties involved in implementing the builder pattern.
 Let's go over them.

 ## A first pass

+My first stab at a builder implementation looked like this:

 {% highlight rust %}
 struct OutboundCallBuilder<'a> {